mlhartme/stool/main/documentation.md

     stool list

 to see what you have created and not yet removed.
-To switch to another stage, invoke
+To switch to another stage, get

     stool select otherstage